An Overview of the Appraisal Process

 Arriving at a Value Conclusion

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from C. Gaba Appraisals, LLC will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+Here's what it all boils down to, an appraiser from C. Gaba Appraisals, LLC will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.